BASS_RecordStart

 The BASS_POS_END mode can be used with BASS_ChannelSetPosition to limit the length of a recording.

-A recording may end unexpectedly if the device fails, eg. if it is disconnected/disabled.
+A recording may stop unexpectedly if the device fails, eg. if it is disconnected/disabled.
 A BASS_SYNC_DEV_FAIL sync can be set via BASS_ChannelSetSync to be informed if that happens.
 It will not be possible to resume the recording channel then; a new recording channel will need to be created when the device becomes available again.

 Platform-specific